mgecumshooter/encoder/README.md

-### ENCODER/DECODER
+# ENCODER/DECODER
 Very basic Vigener encoder writen in c++

+## WARNING

-# WARNING: Currently, there is no releases, nor just compiled binaries.
+Currently, there is no releases, nor just compiled binaries.
 Build it on your own risk, or wait until first release (<= 20.12.2025)

-# USAGE:
+### USAGE:
   run compiled binary in your terminal, all others intuitively clear in this CLI. just going to inform some warnings/tips: